Nivaturimika/Katerina-Engine/docs/extensions.md

 # Modding extensions

-This document covers modding extensions that have been added to Katerina Engine in addition to what Victoria 2 provided.
+This document covers modding extensions that have been added to Kat's PA Engine in addition to what Victoria 2 provided.
 We are generally open to adding more modding extensions by request, under the condition that you actually plan to use them.
 Generally, we are not interested in speculatively adding extensions just because they might be useful.

 ## Scripting